flexmonster/pivot-xml-report-converter/README.md

 ### npm module

-1. Install the converter with npm with the following command:
+1. Install the converter with the following npm command:

 ```bash
 npm install pivot-xml-report-converter